Pellet smokers are bomb! Especially when you’re camped out or tailgating. But, of course, there’s the question of where you’re getting power from…

 If the smoker you’re trying to run draws more, the setups detailed below can still be used.
 You’ll just need to up the system size accordingly.

-You can work out roughly how many watt hours your smoker uses using this formula:
+But, you can work out roughly how many watt hours your smoker uses using this formula:

 How Long Can You Run a Portable Pellet Grill For?